Fynes Moryson: Biography

-In 1617, Moryson published the first three volumes of An Itinerary: Containing His Ten Years Travel Through the Twelve Dominions of Germany, Bohemia, Switzerland, Netherland, Denmark, Poland, Italy, Turkey, France, England, Scotland and Ireland.
+In 1617 Moryson published the first three volumes of An Itinerary: Containing His Ten Years Travel Through the Twelve Dominions of Germany, Bohemia, Switzerland, Netherland, Denmark, Poland, Italy, Turkey, France, England, Scotland and Ireland.
 The Itinerary was originally intended to consist of four or five volumes.
 Only three volumes were published in his lifetime, breaking off in the middle of an exposé.
-Moryson had to translate his texts from Latin to find a larger audience.
-A fourth volume, continuing the previous argument but written in English from the outset was licensed for the press in 1626.
-Apparently, it was never printed, and is preserved in manuscript in the library of Corpus Christi College, Oxford.
+Moryson had to translate his texts from Latin to find a larger readership.
+A fourth volume, continuing the previous argument but written in English from the outset, was licensed for the press in 1626.
+Apparently it was never printed.
+It is preserved in manuscript in the library of Corpus Christi College, Oxford.
 Another part of the Itinerary was republished in 1735 with the title History of Ireland 1599-1603, with a short Narrative of the State of the Kingdom from 1169.
 In 1903, Sherratt & Hughes published the bulk of the fourth volume, which was transcribed by Charles Hughes and published under the title "Shakespeare's Europe: Unpublished Chapters of Fynes Moryson's Itinerary.
 Being a survey of the condition of Europe at the end of the 16th century."
-The volumes I, III and IV of Moryson's Itinerary primarily cover Continental Europe and secondarily the Ottoman lands, with volume I being travel narratives from 1591 to 1598 and volumes III and IV forming a thematic "Discourse of Travelling" covering themes of geography, customs, fashion, religion and political institutions.
+The volumes I, III and IV of Moryson's Itinerary primarily cover continental Europe and secondarily the Ottoman lands, with volume I being travel narratives from 1591 to 1598 and volumes III and IV forming a thematic "Discourse of Travelling" covering themes of geography, customs, fashion, religion and political institutions.
 The latter also has extensive material on customs and institutions in Ireland and more concise articles on England and Scotland and Ireland, which needed, according to the author, to be elaborated.
 Volume II, on the other hand, is devoted to rebellious movements in Ireland from 1599 to 1603.

 Sometimes Moryson is a prejudiced and unreliable informant.
-His biographer Charles Hughes says "he had a sane charity for all men, except Turks and Irish priests", which is another way of saying that he was prejudiced against Turks and Irish priests and is a poor source for information about them.
-His antipathy to Irish priests can be illustrated by a satirical verse in his Itinerary in which "four vile beasts" are said to afflict the Irish: lice, rats, priests, and wolves.
+According to his biographer Charles Hughes, "he had a sane charity for all men, except Turks and Irish priests", His antipathy to Irish priests can be illustrated by a satirical verse in his Itinerary in which "four vile beasts" are said to afflict the Irish: lice, rats, priests, and wolves.

-It is believed that in this volume, it is the first time that "Merry Christmas" is found in print: ...so suddenly as his wife and eldest son were taken, and himself hardly escaped at a backe window, and naked, into the woods, where he kept a cold Christmas, while my Lord hued plentifully in his house, with such provisions as were made, for him and his Bonnaghs and kerne to keepe a merry Christmas.
+It is believed that this volume contains the earliest example of "Merry Christmas" in print: ...so suddenly as his wife and eldest son were taken, and himself hardly escaped at a backe window, and naked, into the woods, where he kept a cold Christmas, while my Lord hued plentifully in his house, with such provisions as were made, for him and his Bonnaghs and kerne to keepe a merry Christmas.

+Moryson died unmarried in London on 12 February 1630.

 Online texts

 The first three volumes of Moryson's Itinerary were republished in 1907 and broken up into four physical parts.
-In other words, the first three volumes were physically reprinted in four volumes with retention of the conceptual division into three volumes.
 These are downloadable at the Internet Archive: